Time delay measurements with Broken Power Law model: PSF Comparison Across EPL and BPL Models

 To assess the effect of different lens models on the PSF and residuals, we compare the PSF-convolved lens models (EPL vs. BPL) across the three imaging bands.
 The first column of Fig.~\ref{fig:psf_comparison} shows the PSF for the EPL family, the second column shows the corresponding PSF for the BPL family, and the third column shows the residuals obtained by subtracting the BPL PSF from the EPL PSF.
 These residuals provide a direct comparison between the two models.

 The differences between the two models are minimal, indicating that both reproduce the PSF structure with comparable accuracy across all bands.
 As seen in the residual maps, the BPL model provides only a marginally better match in the central regions, but the improvement is negligible within the noise level.
 Overall, the PSF reconstructions are virtually indistinguishable, and the FWHM of the PSF is identical between the two models at the corresponding pixel scale.
+We also note that the reconstructed PSF still shows a certain level of noise.
+In future work, we will explore PSF denoising strategies to further reduce this source of uncertainty in the lens modelling.